timker/docs/wiki/Important-role-of-DTOs.md

 ## The Simple POCO Life

-As you've noticed ServiceStack achieves a lot of its simplicity and reuse by being able to reuse the same POCOs indiscriminately anywhere to interface and freely communicate between its different libraries and components.
+As you've noticed ServiceStack achieves a lot of its simplicity and reuse by being able to reuse the same POCOs (Plain indiscriminately anywhere to interface and freely communicate between its different libraries and components.
 This enables maximum value and reuse of your Models and reduces the friction in mapping between different domains which typically require having purpose-specific types, each with its own unique configuration limiting its applicability and potential re-use.

 ### Heavy ORM models are poor DTOs

-Not reusing data models as DTOs applies to Heavy ORM's which encourage Data Models with cyclical dependencies and proxied objects with tight coupling and embedded logic that can trigger unintended N+1 data access, making these models poor candidates for use as DTOs and why you should always copy them into purpose-specific DTOs that your Services can return so they're serializable without issue.
+Not reusing data models as DTOs (Data Transfer Objects) applies to Heavy ORM's which encourage Data Models with cyclical dependencies and proxied objects with tight coupling and embedded logic that can trigger unintended N+1 data access, making these models poor candidates for use as DTOs and why you should always copy them into purpose-specific DTOs that your Services can return so they're serializable without issue.